calebjenkins/FakeAuth/README.md

     services.UseFakeAuth<DefaultProfile>();

-You can created custom profiles by implementing the interface [IFakeAuthProfile](https://github.com/calebjenkins/FakeAuth/blob/main/src/FakeAuth/Profiles/IFakeAuthProfile.cs)

-Or you can inline your custom claims directly:
+You can create custom profiles by implementing the interface [IFakeAuthProfile](https://github.com/calebjenkins/FakeAuth/blob/main/src/FakeAuth/Profiles/IFakeAuthProfile.cs), or you can inline your custom claims directly:

     services.UseFakeAuth((options) =>
     {